cryptoticket/react-native-hot-patching/README.md

 npm i @cryptoticket/react-native-hot-patching --save
 ```
 2. Add [react-native-fs](https://github.com/itinance/react-native-fs) to your app.
 Used as a peer dependency for bundle downloading.
+3. Add [react-native-zip-archive](https://github.com/mockingbot/react-native-zip-archive) to your app.
+Used as a peer dependency for unzipping bundle(to get JS bundle file and app assets).
-3. Add [react-native-dynamic-bundle](https://github.com/mauritsd/react-native-dynamic-bundle) to your app.
+4. Add [react-native-dynamic-bundle](https://github.com/mauritsd/react-native-dynamic-bundle) to your app.
 Used as a peer dependency for bundle management.
 NOTICE: use latest version from github, not from npm.
-4. Deploy [rn-version-admin](https://github.com/cryptoticket/rn-version-admin) service where you should upload JS bundles.
+5. Deploy [rn-version-admin](https://github.com/cryptoticket/rn-version-admin) service where you should upload zipped bundles.
-5. Init package on app start
+6. Init package on app start
 ```
 import RNHotPatching from '@cryptoticket/react-native-hot-patching';
 import { version } from './package.json';